Preprojective algebra structure on skew-group algebras: Preliminaries

 and the differentials are the restrictions of the maps

 given by

-\begin{remark} In this paper, we deal in general with two gradings.
+\begin{remark} In this paper, we deal in general with two different gradings.
 The first one is the natural grading coming from the tensor algebra structure

-We consider Koszul algebras with respect to this grading.
-If $A$ is Calabi-Yau of Gorenstein parameter $1$, then we have a second grading on $A$ giving this property.
+We consider Koszul algebras with respect to this grading and call it the \emph{Koszul grading}.
+If $A$ is Calabi--Yau of Gorenstein parameter $1$, then we usually have a second grading on $A$ giving this property.
 In particular, when $A$ is a preprojective algebra, this grading is given by the natural grading structure on the tensor algebra